West Coast (Tas.)

 West Coast is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 West Coast's dwelling structure, as per the latest Census, consisted of 95.2% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In Non-Metro Tas., it was 95.9% houses and 4.1% other dwellings.
+In comparison, Non-Metro Tas. had 95.9% houses and 4.1% other dwellings.
 Home ownership in West Coast stood at 48.2%, with mortgaged dwellings at 24.6% and rented ones at 27.2%.
-The median monthly mortgage repayment was $650, lower than Non-Metro Tas.'s average of $1,053.
-Median weekly rent in West Coast was $160, compared to Non-Metro Tas.'s $200.
-Nationally, West Coast's mortgage repayments were significantly lower at $650 versus Australia's average of $1,863.
-Rents were substantially below the national figure of $375 at $160.
+The median monthly mortgage repayment was $650, significantly lower than Non-Metro Tas.'s average of $1,053.
+Weekly rent in West Coast was recorded at $160, compared to Non-Metro Tas.'s $200.
+Nationally, West Coast's mortgage repayments were substantially lower at $650 versus the Australian average of $1,863, and rents were also below the national figure of $375 at $160.

 Frequently Asked Questions - Housing